 The holiday season is quickly coming upon us.
-If you are a caregiver for an elderly loved one, you may notice a change in your loved one’s mood as the holidays approach.
-Perhaps you are one of many who during the holidays visit their elderly parents and family who live some distance away.
+If you are a caregiver for an elderly loved one, then you may notice a change in your loved one’s mood as the holidays approach.
+Perhaps during the holidays you are one of many who visit their elderly parents and family who live some distance away.
 When you visit, you may notice that loved ones are not as physically active as on prior visits, that they show symptoms of fatigue or sadness, or that they have no interest in the holiday or in their surroundings.

 According to the National Institutes of Health, of the 35 million Americans age 65 years or older, about 2 million suffer from full-blown depression.
 Another 5 million suffer from less severe forms of the illness.
 This represents about 20% of the senior population – a significant proportion.

 Depression in the elderly is difficult to diagnose and is frequently untreated.
 The symptoms may be confused with a medical illness, dementia, or malnutrition due to a poor diet.
 Many older people will not accept the idea that they have depression and refuse to seek treatment.

 It is not the actual holiday that causes depression, but the fact that holidays tend to bring memories of earlier, perhaps happier, times.
 Additional contributing factors that bring on depression may be the loss of a spouse or close friend, or a move from a home to an assisted living facility, or a change in an older person’s routine.

 Depression may also be a sign of a medical problem.
 Chronic pain or complications of an illness or memory loss can also cause depression.
 In addition, diet can also be a factor when proper nutrition and vitamins are lacking.